prakhar1989/docker-curriculum/tutorial/src/index.md

 Let me breakdown what the file above means.
 At the parent level, we define the names of our services - `es` and `web`.
 For each service, that Docker needs to run, we can add additional parameters out of which `image` is required.
 For `es`, we just refer to the `elasticsearch` image available on Elastic registry.
 For our Flask app, we refer to the image that we built at the beginning of this section.

 Via other parameters such as `command` and `ports` we provide more information about the container.
 The `volumes` parameter specifies a mount point in our `web` container where the code will reside.
 This is purely optional and is useful if you need access to logs etc. We'll later see how this can be useful during development.
 Refer to the [online reference](https://docs.docker.com/compose/compose-file) to learn more about the parameters this file supports.
 We also add volumes for `es` container so that the data we load persists between restarts.
 We also specify `depends_on`, which tells docker to start the `es` container before `web`.
-You can read more about it [here](https://docs.docker.com/compose/compose-file/#depends_on).
+You can read more about it on [docker compose docs](https://docs.docker.com/compose/compose-file/#depends_on).

 > Note: You must be inside the directory with the `docker-compose.yml` file in order to execute most Compose commands.